grzesiek-galezowski/tdd-ebook/manuscript/030_Motivations.md

 Motivation -- the first step to learning TDD
 ===========================================

 I'm writing this book because I'm a TDD enthusiast.
 I believe TDD is a huge improvement over other software development methodologies I have used to deliver quality software.
 I believe this is true not only for me, but for many other software developers.
-Which makes me question, why don't more people learn as use TDD as their software delivery methodology of choice?
+Which makes me question, why don't more people learn and use TDD as their software delivery methodology of choice?
 In my professional life, I haven't seen the adoption rate to be big enough to justify the claim that TDD is currently in the mainstream.

 You already have my respect for deciding to pick up a book, rather than building your understanding of TDD on the foundation of urban legends and your own imagination.
 I am honored and happy you chose this one, no matter if this is your first book on TDD or one of many you may have read.
 As much as I really hope you will read this book from cover to cover, I am aware it doesn't always happen.
 That makes me want to ask you an important question that may help you determine whether you really want to read on: why do you want to learn TDD?